-$\mathrm{RRTM}{\mathrm{LW}}$ $RRTM{SW}$ Solution of RT Equation two-stream method two-stream method Number of spectral intervals 16 (140 g-points) 14 (112 g-points) Absorbers $H_2O, CO_2, O_3, CH_4, N_2O,$ $H_2O, CO_2, O_3, O_2, CH_4, N_2O,$ CFC11, CFC12, aerosols CFC11, CFC12, aerosols Spectroscopic database HITRAN, 1996 HITRAN, 1996 Absorption coefficients from LBLRTM line-by-line model from LBLRTM line-by-line model Cloud handling true cloud fraction true cloud fraction Cloud optical properties method 16-band spectral emissivity 14-band τ , g, ω Data: ice clouds Ebert & Curry, 1992 Ebert & Curry, 1992 Fu et al., 1998 $()$ Fu, 1996 () water clouds Smith & Shi, 1992 Fouquart, 1987 Lindner & Li, 2000 () Slingo, 1989 () Cloud overlap assumption maximum-random maximum-random set up in cloud generator or generalized $()$ or generalized $()$ Reference Mlawer et al., 1997 Mlawer and Clough, 1997 Morcrette et al., 2001 by the original cloud profile.
+The purpose of the cloud generator is, starting from a cloud profile (cloud fraction and cloud water content) provided by a traditional cloud scheme (Tiedtke, 1993 for the ECMWF model), to distribute randomly the cloud information (in terms of presence (1) or absence (0)) into each of the layers covered by the original cloud profile.
 This distribution is done N times (McICA with N going to infinity would be equal to ICA) with the constraint that a summation over the N profiles would recreate the original vertical distribution of partial cloudiness.
 In the ECMWF model, for each radiation time-step (every one hour of model time for the $T_L799L91$ and $T_L399L62$ forecasts, every three hours for seasonal simulations at $T_L159L91$ and each radiation grid-point, the cloud generator is used twice, to produce two cloud distributions relevant, respectively, to the 140 g-points of the LW- and 112 g-points of SW radiation schemes.
 We use the cloud generator of Räisänen et al., 2004, which can distribute vertically either the cloud cover according to a maximum-random overlap assumption or both the cloud cover and cloud water assuming a generalized overlap (Hogan and Illingworth, 2000, 2003).
-The results presented hereafter corresponds to the operational McRad configuration with a generalized overlap with decorrelation lengths of 2 km for cloud cover and 1 km for cloud water, and a normalized standard deviation of the cloud condensate of 1.
+The results presented hereafter corresponds to the operational McRad configuration with a generalized overlap; random overlap between separated cloud layers and an exponential overlap for levels within a cloud with decorrelation lengths of 2 km for cloud cover and 1 km for cloud water, and a normalized standard deviation of the cloud condensate of 1.

-Clouds when present occupy the full horizontal extent of the layer, and the vertical distribution of such clouds (of 0 or 1 cloud cover) is defined independently for each of the 140 (112) g-points of the long-wave (short-wave) scheme by the cloud generator, with the constraint that the total cloudiness and cloud water loading for a grid-point is conserved when N tends to infinity.
+Clouds when present occupy the full horizontal extent of the layer, and the vertical distribution of such clouds (of 0 or 1 cloud cover) is defined independently for each of the 140 (112) g-points of the long-wave (shortwave) scheme by the cloud generator, with the constraint that the total cloudiness and cloud water loading for a grid-point is conserved when N tends to infinity.

-2.5 THE RAPID RADIATION TRANSFER MODEL: LONG-WAVE (RRTM{LW})
+2.5 THE RAPID RADIATION TRANSFER MODEL: LONG-WAVE $(RRTM{LW})$